gitflow-incremental-builder/gitflow-incremental-builder/README.md

 If you want to compare to a _remote_ branch you need to use the prefix `refs/remotes/<remoteName>/`, e.g. `refs/remotes/origin/develop`.

-You can also use a tag name, e.g. `refs/tags/myTag` or just `myTag`.
+You can also use a tag name, e.g. `refs/tags/myTag` or simply `myTag`, or just reference the previous commit via `HEAD~1`.

 ### gib.fetchReferenceBranch